cardano-foundation/CIPs/CIP-0028/README.md

 ## Simple Summary/Abstract

-This CIP extends CIP-0009 to include the new protocol parameters that have been introduced for Alonzo, specifically those relating to the costing of Plutus scripts.
+This CIP extends CIP-0009 to include the new protocol parameters that have been introduced for Alonzo and Babbage, specifically those relating to the costing of Plutus scripts.
 It describes the initial settings for those parameters.

 ## Motivation